 Vocal-wise Daisuke’s vocals are good enough for this song to stand out, not enough to be a great song but still an interesting one.

 After all those previous hits here is another new song on the mini-album.
 Great intro with the drums dictating the slow pace together with the guitar.

 Yet another rock song and this one is probably one of the best on the album.
 A slow song with a good instrumental provided by the drums and guitars, to mention that the bassline is also actually pretty good.

 The vocals are smooth, deep, and almost soothing, the perfect combination with the instrumental piece.
 The outro has a melodic solo totally fitting the mood of the song opening the way for yet another chorus before the curtain falls.

 6 – Ascending&Descending

-A strong mini-album that only misses a bit since it only features three new songs instead of a complete new mini-album but well, there’s nothing we can do about it.
-Besides that we need to mention that “Down stairs” is clearly a rock album instead of “Up stairs” that is more focused on the dancefloor hits.
+A strong mini-album that only misses a bit since it only features three new songs instead of a completely new mini-album but well, there’s nothing we can do about it.
+Besides that we need to mention that “Down stairs” is clearly a rock album instead of “Up stairs” which is more focused on dancefloor hits.